-I won’t drag it out; the secret ingredient is maple syrup.
-Sure, pure maple syrup (priced per ounce nearly the same as gold) would be just wonderful, but if you have a sticky bottle of Aunt Jemima in your cabinet (as I happened to when I set out on the unholy quest for a secret ingredient for the best-turned-worst chocolate chip cookie recipe), that will work just fine, too.
+I won’t drag it out.
+The secret ingredient is maple syrup.
+And sure, pure maple syrup (priced per ounce nearly the same as gold) would work just wonderfully here.
+But, if you have a sticky bottle of Aunt Jemima in your cabinet (as I happened to when I set out on the unholy quest for a secret ingredient for the best-turned-worst chocolate chip cookie recipe), that will work just fine, too.

-I credit this “secret ingredient” for being the greatest offender in this positively worst chocolate chip cookie recipe.
-It gives the cookies a subtle, caramelized flavor, as well as long-lasting chewiness and softness (these cookies stay soft for days, the cornstarch also helps with that significantly), and the flavor is to die for.
+I credit (or, rather, blame) this “secret ingredient” for being the greatest offender in this positively worst chocolate chip cookie recipe.
+It gives the cookies a subtle, caramelized flavor as well as long-lasting chewiness and softness (these cookies stay soft for days, and the cornstarch helps with that as well), and the flavor is to die for.

-And while anyone who takes a bite will be able to detect the extra richness of flavor, no one who I shared these cookies with was able to identify exactly what the secret ingredient was.
+And, while anyone who takes a bite will be able to detect the extra richness of flavor, not a single taste-tester was able to identify exactly what the secret ingredient was.
 Just that they were enjoying “really, really good cookies”.

-OK, so what’s so bad about really really good cookies?
+OK, so what’s so bad about really good chocolate chip cookies?

-Mom’s favorite chocolate chip cookie?
+Mom’s favorite chocolate chip cookie recipe?
 Ditch it.
-You will snub your nose at every “favorite” cookie of the past and struggle to hold back scornful laughs at anyone who comments on a “delicious cookie”.
-Nobody likes a cookie snob, but you will become one.
+You will snub your nose at every “favorite” cookie (chocolate chip or not) of the past and struggle to hold back scornful laughs at anyone who comments on any other “delicious” cookie.
+Nobody likes a cookie snob, and yet here you are.

 Here comes that girl again, the one who’s too good for Chips Ahoy.

 Be prepared for weight gain.
 It creeps up slowly, the cookies gently embracing you at first, then clinging to your thighs, your stomach, tighter and tighter until yoga pants are your only way out of the house.
-If you’re worried about your significant other noticing, don’t bother, they don’t notice anything anymore, only whether or not there are cookies readily available for consumption.
+If you’re worried about your significant other noticing, don’t bother.
+They don’t notice anything anymore, only whether or not there are more chocolate chip cookies readily available for consumption.

-Perhaps worst of all is that these cookies can be made so easily.
-There’s no KitchenAid or any sort of electric hand mixer required to make these cookies.
+Perhaps worst of all is that this chocolate chip cookie recipe can be made so easily.
+There’s no stand mixer or even an electric hand-held one required.
 They can be stirred by hand, dirtying only two bowls.

-If you’ve made it this far, I fear it might already be too late for you.
+If you’ve made it this far, I fear it may already be too late for you.

-It’s too late for me, unfortunately, and I’ve made these cookies nearly a dozen times in the past two weeks.
-I’m swapping gym time for cookie time to keep my fridge well-stocked with dough, and the photo shoot for this post took three times as long as it should have because I kept eating the subjects.
+It’s too late for me, sadly, and I’ve made these cookies nearly a dozen times in the past two weeks.
+I’m swapping gym time for cookie time to keep my refrigerator well-stocked with dough, and the photo shoot for this post took three times as long as it should have because I kept eating the subjects.

-If you can, stick to the “best ever” cookies, stick to Grandma’s cookies and the family favorites.
-Those cookies are safe, they are your friends, made to be consumed by you.
+If you can, stick to the “best ever” cookies.
+Stick to Grandma’s chocolate chip cookie recipe and the old family favorites.
+Those cookies are safe, your friends, made to be consumed by you.